robkostermans/techreadydemo/README.md

-# techreadydemo
+# TechReady 1/2017 - Demo

-project for the company techready demo
+Project for the company techready demo
+See the comments in the files for more information.